rawitat/gtypist_lessons/programming_quotes.typ

  :consent to write a DestroyBaghdad procedure.
 Basic professional ethics would :instead require him to write a DestroyCity procedure, to which Baghdad could :be given as a parameter.

+I:Andrew Tannenbaum
+S:The nice thing about standards is that there are so many of them to choose from.

+I:Henry Baker
+S:Software people would never drive to the office if building engineers and :automotive engineers were as cavalier about buildings and autos as the :software "engineer" is about his software.

 Q:Do you want to continue to next lesson [Y/N] ?
 N:MENU